 The White House

 After exploring all the sights and smells of Roundhay Park, the cosy comfort of The White House is a great place to unwind.
 There’s plenty of seats by the fire where you can enjoy classic pub grub and cask ales, while your furry companion helps themselves to water and biscuits.
 They ask that pooches stick to the hardwood floors, but there’s plenty of room inside and out.
-They might even make a friend too, as the landlord’s lab is usually wandering about.

 The White House, 55 Wetherby Road, Oakwood, Leeds, West Yorkshire, LS8 2JU.

 Whether up at the bar or outside on the terrace, dogs are always welcome at The Boundary House – with water bowls at the ready.
 This Methley boozer is your classic country pub, with an open fire, deep armchairs and a slew of real ales to choose from.
 For the perfect way to spend a few hours, get comfy in the drinking snug or the sprawling beer garden with a pint and the paper.
 Bliss.

 The Boundary House, 24 Church Side, Methley, Leeds, West Yorkshire, LS26 9EE.

 A solid favourite among dog owners in Headingley, Arcadia is perfect for a quick drink after walkies.
 They’re as dog-friendly as they come, with treats and water bowls for any passing pooch.
 They have their own American bulldog called Tank at the bar, so make sure you say hello while you’re ordering a pint of fruit beer, cask ale or craft beer.

 Arcadia, 34 Arndale Centre, Headingley, Leeds, West Yorkshire, LS6 2UE.